A rockstar mom and successful entrepreneur dishes about how she juggles family, work, and self-care.

 So in the weeks leading up to Penellope’s arrival, I asked Portia if she could meet for coffee and share a bit about how she makes the whole thing work.

-If your curious about how to juggle a business and kids or want to know how the blogging/influencer world works — this Q&A is for you.
+If you’re curious about how to juggle a business and kids or want to know how the blogging/influencer world works — this Q&A is for you.

 Q&A with Portia Smith